-The wait for institutional investors to arrive the crypto space ended a little while ago according to recent statements made by Coinbase CEO Brian Armstrong, who currently heads one of the biggest crypto exchanges in the United States.
+The wait for institutional investors to arrive in the crypto space ended a little while ago, according to recent statements made by Coinbase CEO Brian Armstrong, who currently heads one of the largest crypto exchanges in the US.

-Armstrong revealed in a tweet Friday, that Coinbase’s custody unit receives at least $200-400 million deposits per week from institutional investors.
+Armstrong revealed in a tweet on Friday that Coinbase’s custody unit receives at least $200-400 million deposits per week from institutional investors.
 According to him, the argument that regarding whether or not institutional investors can fully adopt cryptocurrencies should be put to rest.

 Interestingly, the latest confirmation by the CEO comes after his firm announced the acquisition of rival institutional custody business, Xapo.
 The fact that Coinbase slashed as high as $55 million for the acquisition arguably backs Armstrong’s comments that institutions are now investing in cryptocurrencies.

 Meanwhile, adding Xapo to their ranks means Coinbase is now on top of the food chain for institutional investors seeking a reliable crypto custodian to store their assets.
 It also raised the exchange’s custody value to $7 billion in Assets Under Custody (AUC) for more than 120 clients in 14 countries.